clicon/clixon-docs/restconf.rst

 The RESTCONF daemon uses the following authentication types:

 none
-   Message are not authenticated.
-No callback is called, authenticated user is set to special user "none".
-Typically assumes NACM is not enabled. client-cert
+   Messages are not authenticated and set to the value of `CLICON_ANONYMOUS_USER`.
+A callback can revise this behavior. client-cert
    Set to authenticated and extract the username from the SSL_CN parameter.
 A callback can revise this behavior. user